Real patient results How much does it cost? Book a consultation Read our FAQs

 - If you have “crow’s feet” – wrinkles around your eyes

-Brow Lifting is a common procedure.
-Here are some reasons why patients decide to undergo Brow Lift Surgery:
+Browplasty is a common procedure.
+Here are some reasons why patients decide to undergo Browplasty Surgery:

 - Long-lasting results – expect a Forehead Lift to last 10-12 years.
-This is what makes a surgical Brow Lift a possible alternative to non-surgical anti-wrinkle treatments.
+This is what makes a surgical Browplasty a possible alternative to non-surgical anti-wrinkle treatments.
 However, be mindful that results vary

 - No need for repetitive non-surgical treatments